 Where to Stay and Eat

-The nearest place where you can find accommodation is Jispa.
+The nearest place where you can find accommodation is in Jispa.
 There are some dhabas and Chadar tents in Darcha and near Deepak Tal but those are really just dormitory-type temporary accommodation.
 Keylong or Jispa is where you will find decent enough campsites or hotels.

 The nearest place where you can get a bite is the dhaba near Deepak Tal.

 Baralacha La Weather